italian dessert recipes

 * Turn cookies over, and bake for 7 to 9 minutes.

 * TIP: Depending on the humidity the second baking may take longer.
-You are looking to get your biscotti dried out and crunchy.
+You are lookingto get your biscotti dried out and crunchy.
 Don't skip the crunch!

+Nothing is wrong!
+(IF it's dry and stiff as a board THEN something is wrong!)
 Try one of these tips.
 And yes, I've done actually tried them all too.
 They work.

 Yes, truly there is.
 The key is in the cinnamon and fresh fresh FRESH almonds.

 This biscotti recipe calls for unblanched almonds.
 They are key ingredient #1.
 The freshnicity of the almond is KEY in this recipe.
-So, don't use almonds with an expiration date that has already been on the calendar.

 Always store your almonds in an airtight container.
 And I even go the extra mile.
 I keep my unblanched almonds sealed airtight and in the fridge.
 Why?
 Because they are raw an unprocessed and I want to protect them.
 Ok, I guess that sounded a little new age.
 BUT, bottom line - keep it fresh when it's unprocessed.

-I like dollar stores for greeting cards and 80's earrings, but I usually skip the spice section and choose to spend a tad more on a key flavoring ingredient.
+Nope!
+The cinnamon and almonds are the key flavoring ingredients in a Tuscan biscotti recipe.
+Use a decent cinnamon.
+Know what I mean?
+I like dollar stores for greeting cards and 80's earrings.
+But I usually skip the spice section and choose to spend a tad more on a key flavoring ingredient.
 One of my personal favorites is Penzey Spices.
 I'm a big fan of all of their spices.
 And their cinnamons are fantastic!
+Penzey Spices Cinnamon